traject/traject/doc/extending.md

 SomeGem.whatever!
 ~~~

-A gem can provide traject translation map definitions
-in a `lib/translation_maps` sub-directory, and traject will be able to find those
-translation maps when the gem is loaded.
-(Because gems'
-`./lib` directories are by default added to the ruby load path.)
+A gem can provide traject translation map definitions in a `lib/translation_maps` sub-directory, and traject will be able to find those translation maps when the gem is loaded (because gems' `./lib` directories are by default added to the ruby load path).

-### Or, with bundler:
+### with bundler:

-However, if you then move your traject project to another system,
+If you move your traject project to another system,
 where you haven't yet installed the `some_gem`, then running
-traject with this config file will, of course, fail.
+traject with the above config file will, of course, fail.
 Or if you
 move your traject project to another system with a slightly
 different version of `some_gem`, your traject indexing could
 behave differently in confusing ways.
 As the number of gems
-you are using increases, managing this gets increasingly
+you are using increases, managing the gems and gem versions gets increasingly
 confusing.

-[bundler](http://bundler.io/) was invented to make this kind of dependency management
-more straightforward and reliable.
-We recommend you consider using
-bundler, especially for traject installations where traject will
+[bundler](http://bundler.io/) was invented to make this kind of dependency management in ruby more straightforward and reliable.
+We recommend you consider using bundler, especially for traject installations where traject will
 be run via automated batch jobs on production servers.

 Bundler's behavior is based on a `Gemfile` that lists your